 Git pull rebase instead of merge

-The following example demonstrates how to synchronize with the central repository's master branch using a rebase:
+The following example demonstrates how to synchronize with the central repository's main branch using a rebase:

 git pull --rebase origin